polyquantique/NeedALight/README.md

-## The Module
+# NeedALight
-NeedALight can be used to generate Heisenberg Propagators for waveguided sources and analyse the temporal mode structure of the light generated.
+A library that can be used to generate Heisenberg Propagators for waveguided sources, in either frequency-space or momentum-time space, and analyse the temporal mode structure of the light generated.

-If you find this library useful in your research please cite our paper:
+If you find this library useful in your research please cite our paper,

 Martin Houde and Nicolás Quesada, Waveguided sources of consistent, single-temporal-mode squeezed light: the good, the bad, and the ugly.
 [AVS Quantum Sci.
-5, 011404 (2023)](https://avs.scitation.org/doi/10.1116/5.0133009)
+5, 011404 (2023)](https://avs.scitation.org/doi/10.1116/5.0133009),

+which includes in depth theory concerning the derivation of the Heisenberg Propagators.
 ### Frequency-Space Solutions